lresner/meetx/our_pedagogy.md

 The potentially high reward of MEETx model comes at great dificulty of execution.

+## MEETx Outcomes

+What are the ideal outcomes for a MEETx Y1 graduate?
+1. They will attend every class
+2. Enthusiastic
+3. Prepared to succeed in S2

 ## Keys to Success

 Year-long (ie after-school) programs face enormous challenges, including staffing, logistics, timing, and engagement.
 These challenges are layered on top of an already ambitious academci and social component of MEET.
 In order to be successful, the following are critical: